 The following is a list of different subjects that pertain to the cops, and your dealings with them.
 Hopefully, reading this before you ever get arrested will help you make good choices during the very early stages of your case, which is often the most critical period.

 Ignorance of the law isn’t a viable excuse when defending yourself against criminal charges, but ignorance of how the system works can get you into an even bigger heap of trouble.
 Especially where the police are concerned.

-Years of defending the accused has taught us a number of very valuable things about law enforcement, and we would like to share those things with you.
+Years of defending the accused has taught us a number of very valuable things about law enforcement, and we’d like to share those things with you.
 Because cops have lots of secrets, and knowing them will put you in a better position to defend yourself in the future.
 For more information, read this.

 Police lineups are well known, both in real life and in the entertainment and media industries.
 A row of people, usually men, who stand under bright lights facing a one-way window.
 Behind it, a witness tries to identify someone they recognize from a crime they either witnessed, or were the victim of.
-However there is a lot more to lineups than most people realize.
+However, there’s a lot more to lineups than most people realize.
 Many factors are at play here, and the smallest detail, the smallest wrong move, can make a big difference to the future of the case.
 For more information, read this.

 The Fourth Amendment to the United States Constitution affords you the right to be free from unreasonable search and seizure.
-But what does this mean?
+But what does that mean?
 What exactly constitutes “unreasonable”?
 How does the law define “search”, and what do they mean by “seizure”?

 All of this is important to know.
 Not knowing can result in you and your loved ones being taken advantage of by law enforcement officials who bend the law to suit their own purposes.
 For more information, read this.